-Upon mastery of the basics, and passage of club and FAA requirements, the student pilot is ready for solo and passage of the FAA written, oral, and practical flight tests.
+Upon mastery of the basics, and passage of Council and FAA requirements, the student pilot is ready for solo and passage of the FAA written, oral, and practical flight tests.
 For students with no prior aviation experience this may require 20 to 40 training flights as well as independent aviation study of the written curriculum.
 Pilots transitioning from powered flight frequently solo much more quickly and need not repeat the FAA written test.
 It is rightly said that the pilot's certificate is a license to learn, and every flight presents new challenges and satisfactions.
 Typically, learning how to stay aloft in local thermals occupies the newly licensed glider pilot's attention.
 As skill develops, the soaring adventure can expand to cross-country flights of up to hundreds of miles and allows the exploitation of other sources of lift.

 Dear PGC friends, It was a great day yesterday with good thermal activity in the morning enabling me to get up to the secondary wave coming off Mt.
 Abraham.
 Climbed to over 9,000 feet MSL (mean sea level).
 There were scattered cumulus clouds thousands of feet below me, and the sun shining down on them, with the sapphire blue sky overhead, it was dazzling.
 Superimpose this on the autumn-leafed Vermont hills, and you can imagine the aesthetic reward of soaring.